fedora-infra/fedmsg/README.rst

 .. split here

 Utilities used around Fedora Infrastructure to send and receive messages.
 Please see ``doc/`` or https://fedmsg.readthedocs.org/ for more info.
-Advanced functionality utilizes the Moksha framework, which is not included as a dependency by default.
-To install it along with all the commands which require it, install the 'hub' extra (e.g., ``pip install fedmsg[hub]``).

 Build Status
 ------------